-Have a story in your head before hand so that you remain calm if approached.
-You could say you're a Sub Contractor for a rogue outdoor media firm.
-Or art students doing a temporary install, and that you just need to get a photo and then will put the original poster back.
+Have a story in your head beforehand so that you remain calm if approached.
+You could say you're a sub contractor for a rogue outdoor media firm, or art students doing a temporary install, and that you just need to get a photo and then will put the original poster back.

-Again - you're very unlikely to get stopped, but if you do, it's re-assuring for yourselves to have a story prepared.
+Again, you're very unlikely to get stopped, but if you do, it's re-assuring to have a story prepared.

-If it all gets a bit hairy - just calmly walk away.
+If it all gets a bit hairy, just calmly walk away.
 Don't give your name or details to any industry worker.
-You're only obliged to give your details to the police, and only if you are being arrested.
+You're only obliged to give your details to the police, and even then, only in certain circumstances.

-In the very, very, very unlikely event that the police get involved, here is some legal advice from Green and Black Cross.
-The basic rule of thumb is "No Comment":
+In the very, very, very unlikely event that the police get involved, here is some legal advice from Green and Black Cross: The basic rule of thumb is "No Comment".

-In the worst case scenario, a charge is likely to be that 'criminal damage' which holds minor penalties.
-We really stress that this is very unlikely to happen - and has not happened for any of our previous street interventions since 2012: https://greenandblackcross.org/guides/ laws/6-criminal-damage-theft/
+In the worst case scenario, a charge is likely to be that 'criminal damage', which holds minor penalties.
+We really stress that this is very unlikely to happen - and has not happened for any of Brandalism's previous street interventions since 2012.